okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 * The `activated` timestamp will only be available for users activated after 06/30/2013.
 * The`statusChanged` and `lastLogin` timestamps will be missing for users created before 06/30/2013 and updated on next status change or login.

 The `type` property is a map that identifies the User Type of the user (see <ApiLifecycle access="ea" /> [User Types](/docs/reference/api/user-types)).
 Currently it contains a single element, `id`, as shown in the Example.
-It can be specified when creating a new user, but once the user is created the value is read-only.
+It can be specified when creating a new User, but once the User is created the value is read-only.

 ### User Status